hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

     + softmax is one of such functions

 + Softmax function
+  + a.k.a. softargmax or normalized exponential function
+  + a function that takes as input a vector of $K$ real numbers, and normalizes it into a probability distribution consisting of $K$ probabilities proportional to the exponential of the input numbers
   + the output units in a softmax group use a non-local non-linearity
   + a soft continuous version of tht maximum function
   + $z_i$ depends on the $z$'s accumulated by their arrivals as well